max-borisov/todo-rails-api/README.md

 ## [Demo on heroku](https://rails-api-todo-app.herokuapp.com/api/projects)

 ## Description
-Simple to-do lists app based on Rails framework.
+Todo app based on Rails framework.

 It's a demo so it does not have a registration section.

 ### Functionality